wiedem/CommonCrypto/README.md

 The framework uses [LLVM modules][LLVM-Modules] to make the CommonCrypto interfaces available to Swift.

 You should be aware that CommonCrypto is not designed to be used with Swift and using the C based funtions can be quite challenging.
-It is highly advised to wrap the CommonCrypto functionality inside a Swift framework in order to use them in Swift applications.
+It is recommended to wrap the CommonCrypto functionality inside a separate Swift framework using CommonCrypto in order to use it in Swift applications.

 ## Integration with Carthage